 In this section, we present the numerical results for entanglement entropy growth in small subsystems after the system initially in the fully ordered state ($...1111...$) is quenched to a non-chiral Hamiltonian at finite $f$.
 The subsystems are initially unentangled.
 Shortly after the quench, the time evolved state is a linear combination of the fully ordered initial state and, with small amplitudes, states with flipped spin domains of typical size $\sim 2v_g t$ that were nucleated from every part of the chain at time $t=0$ (Fig \ref{fig:linearCombSchematic}).

-In order to evaluate the reduced density matrix of contiguous segment $A$ of size $\ell$, the complementary region is traced out.
+In order to evaluate the reduced density matrix of a contiguous segment $A$ of size $\ell$, the complementary region is traced out.
 Initially the subsystem is in a pure state with only the fully ordered state $|...111...\rangle_A$ populated.
 The entanglement entropy increases with time as progressively more flipped spin domains nucleated near the boundary of $A$ (on either side of the boundary) cross the boundary.
+As time progresses more states of the form $|\omega\omega...\omega11...1\rangle_A$, $|\bar{\omega}\bar{\omega}..\bar{\omega}11...1\rangle_A$, $|1...11\omega\omega..\omega\rangle_A$, and $|1...11\bar{\omega}\bar{\omega}..\bar{\omega}\rangle_A$ are populated.
 Number of such states that are populated grow linearly with time initially.
-This results in a growth of entropy linear in time.
+This results in a growth of entropy that is linear in time.
 Fig \ref{fig:NC_Entropy}a shows entropy as a function of time in a small subsystem in the bulk.
 A rough estimate of the entanglement growth rate can be obtained from the data presented in Fig \ref{fig:NCDomainWallProb}a.
-Probability $p$ associated with domain walls nucleated from each point in space can be esimated to be $1/L$ fraction of the the total domain wall probabilities.
-Each new domain wall crossing a boundary of the subsystem populates a previously unpopulated state up to a probability weight $p$.
+Probability $p$ associated with domain walls nucleated from each point in space can be estimated to be $1/L$ fraction of the total domain wall probabilities.
+As domain walls propagate into the subsystem previously unpopulated state of the subsystem is populated with a probability weight $p$.
 This adds an entropy of $s=-p\ln p$.
 Counting two kinds of domains ($1\omega1$ and $1\bar{\omega}1$) crossing the two boundaries in either directions at a typical rate $\sim v_g$, the entropy growth rate is $\lambda=8v_gs$.
-From Fig \ref{fig:NCDomainWallProb} $p\approx 0.009/40$, resulting in $\lambda=0.0032$ which is close to the numerically obtained number in Fig \ref{fig:NC_Entropy}a.
-This estimate ignores that the group velocity is not a constant and that there are subleading off-diagonal entries in the density matrix.
+From Fig \ref{fig:NCDomainWallProb}, $p\approx 0.009/40$, resulting in $\lambda=0.003$ which is close to the numerically obtained value in Fig \ref{fig:NC_Entropy}a.
+This estimate ignores that the group velocity is not the same for all domain wall momenta and that there are off-diagonal entries in the density matrix.

-At time $t=\ell/2v_g$, the domain wall pairs that originated in the {vicinty} of the center of $A$ exit the the system.
+At time $t=\ell/2v_g$, the domain wall pairs that originated in the {vicinity} of the center of $A$ exit the subsystem.
 For $t>\ell/2v_g$, this equals the number of new domain walls that enter the system, resulting in a saturation of this mechanism of entanglement growth at an entropy value that is proportional to $\ell$.